galacean/galacean.github.io/docs/camera.md

 Since in Galacean, the world coordinate system is a right-handed system, the positive direction of any node faces the -Z axis.
 Similarly, the positive direction of the camera (viewing direction) is also the -Z axis direction, and so on.
 In Unity and other world coordinates In a left-handed engine, the positive direction of the camera is the +Z axis.

+### Depth texture

+The camera can enable the depth texture through the [depthTextureMode]((${api}core/Camera#depthTextureMode)) attribute.
+After the depth texture is enabled, the depth texture can be accessed in the Shader through the `camera_DepthTexture` attribute.
+Depth textures can be used to achieve soft particles and water edge transitions, as well as some simple post-processing effects.

+<playground src="camera-depth-texture.ts"></playground>

 ## method

 | Properties | Explanation |